oroinc/documentation/user_guide/marketing.rst

 the eligible contacts that best suit the purpose of a specific marketing activity.
-Along with that, OroCRM provides tools to monitor your addressees :ref:`subscription state <user-guide-marketing-list-view-page>` and :ref:`track <user-guide-how-to-track>` how many users have visited your website following a link in the mailing or from another :ref:`campaign <user-guide-marketing-campaigns>` and their activity at the site.
+Along with that, OroCRM provides tools to monitor your addressees :ref:`subscription state <user-guide-marketing-list-view-page>` and :ref:`track <user-guide-how-to-track>` how many users have visited your website by the link in a mailing or another :ref:`campaign <user-guide-marketing-campaigns>` and what these users have done at your site.